ariott/ariott/README.md

 - 👀 I’m interested in chess
 - 🌱 I’m currently learning chess
 - 💞️ I’m looking to collaborate on chess
-- 📫 How to reach me not
+- 📫 How about not to reach me

 <!---
 ariott/ariott is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.